sanketshreeemal/pokerup/documentation/improvements.md

 * **(Done) Handle: Active game display** - *Reason: When a game is in progress, the duration field now displays "Active" instead of the hours/time.
 Your winnings and ROI are muted (displayed as "--") until the game is finished.*
 * **(Done) Fix: Currency symbol consistency** - *Reason: The details section and card now use the appropriate currency symbol from the game document instead of hardcoding dollars.
 The currency symbol is fetched using getCurrencySymbol() function from the theme and applied consistently across the card (Total Pot, player net funding, winnings display).*
 * **(Done) Handle: Empty winnings and ROI for active games** - *Reason: In the details section, winnings and ROI fields are now empty ("--") and muted in color until the game is complete and properly populated with final data.*
+* **(Done) Display: Player first name** - *Reason: The game card details section should display the player's first name instead of the username.* Display given username if the player is not in the system.
 ---

 ## Backend Improvements